NVIDIA/NeMo/docs/source/nlp/bert_pretraining.rst

 .. _dataset_bert_pretraining:

-Data Input for the BERT model
+Data Input for the BERT Model
 -----------------------------

 Data preprocessing can be either done on-the-fly during training or offline before training.
 The latter is optimized and recommended